30 September 2023

 Retiring doesn’t need to be a daunting experience.
-With the right tools and information, you can transition to retirement with confidence.
-A big part of this comes from knowing how to manage your finances and one option that could be right for you is an account based pension.
+With the right tools and information, you can transition with confidence.
+Knowing how to manage your finances is important.
+One option that could be right for you is an account based pension.

-During your working life, you would have probably received a regular salary from an employer or regular payments from your own business.
+During your working life, you’ve probably received a regular salary from an employer or steady payments from your business.
 In retirement that routine may disappear.

 An account based pension could help you keep a routine in place.
 Rather than taking your super as lump sum, an account based pension lets you set up regular payments over the course of your retirement.
 This money is paid from your super savings, straight into your bank account for easy access.
 These regular payments give you control and can help you manage your finances.

-Here are 3 ways that an account based pension could help you feel more in control of your retirement:
+Below are 3 ways an account based pension could help you feel more in control of your retirement.

 1. You’re in control of your income

 When you open an account based pension, you choose how often and how much your payments will be.
 If your job paid you fortnightly, you could opt for the same.
 If you prefer a monthly income, you could select monthly.
 You’re in control.
 The only condition is you must withdraw a minimum amount each financial year, depending on your age.